Noovolari/leapp-website/_includes/mainfeatures/mainfeature_code.markdown

-Use your already-familiar spaceship from the browser.
-No additional costs here!
+Credentials are your keys to the Cloud, secure them seamlessly